 There are many good dentists there.
 Get a recommendation from others before you go.
 Some are better than others just like in the U.S. Prices can vary and don’t necessarily relate to quality.
 Americans get thousands of dollars of dental work there and come back year after year for it.

 Eyeglasses are very inexpensive there and usually include the eye exam.
-I personally got an exam and an excellent pair of progressive lenses and frames for only $77 there in 2010.
+I personally got an exam and an excellent pair of progressive transition lenses and frames for only $150 there in 2022.
 They do have all the other addons like tinting etc. and designer frames if that is your thing.
 Glasses are usually ready within a couple hours but get them in the morning to be sure you have time to wait.
-Again, shop around as prices vary though not by much.
+Again, shop around as prices vary.

 Finding a beauty salon around Quartzsite that is both reasonable and gives a good cut is not always easy but you can find one in Los Algadones.
 Stylists there take a lot of pride in their work.